bb-io/HTTP/README.md

 ## Actions

 - **GET**: Executes an HTTP GET request with optional headers and query parameters.
-- **GET File**: Executes an HTTP GET request to download files, integrating with Blackbird�s file management system.
+- **GET File**: Executes an HTTP GET request to download files, integrating with Blackbird’s file management system.
 - **POST**: Executes an HTTP POST request with a JSON body.
 Supports file uploads.
 - **PUT**: Executes an HTTP PUT request with support for headers, query parameters, and a JSON body.
 - **PATCH**: Executes an HTTP PATCH request with support for headers, query parameters, and a JSON body.